From films and fitness to fun days out and drinks that won’t cost you a dirham, we’ve rounded up some of the best free activities in Dubai…

 Why pay money to visit a zoo when there’s some incredible wildlife right on your doorstep?
 We are, of course, talking about the Ras Al Khor Wildlife Sanctuary, located at the mouth of Dubai Creek.
 While more than 20,000 birds of 67 species inhabit the sanctuary, it’s perhaps most famous for its magnificent flock of flamingos.
 To see them, all you have to do is rock up to one of three viewing hides dotted around the perimeter of the sanctuary.
 These are open from 9am to 4pm Saturday to Thursday, and entrance is free (there are binoculars available to borrow, too).

 If you’re lucky enough to be a lady, you can get free access to some of Dubai’s best pools on certain days of the week.
-For example, every Sunday, Monday and Tuesday from 10am you can head down to Barasti for their Aquarius Ladies’ Days and enjoy free pool access, a free towel, and unlimited Frose, as well as 50 per cent off the food and beverage menu.
+For example, every Sunday and Monday you can head down to Barasti between 10am and 6pm and enjoy free pool access, a free towel, and unlimited Frose, as well as 50 per cent off the food and beverage menu.
 Click here for more great ladies’ day deals in Dubai.

 There are so many ladies’ nights in Dubai that you could quite easily sip your way through the whole week without spending a single dirham.
 One of our favourites is Miss Independent at Ramusake in the DoubleTree by Hilton at JBR, where on Wednesdays you get unlimited wine from 7pm to midnight.
 A word of warning – this stylish spot has become so popular that reservations are essential to guarantee entry, and the place often books up several weeks in advance.
 Click here for loads more ladies’ night deals in Dubai.

 That’s right, the freebies aren’t just for ladies – try heading along to a gents’ night.
-Qwerty in Media One Hotel offers two free drinks every Monday between 6pm and 8pm, while Grapeskin in City Walk’s La Ville Hotel & Suites offers two free drinks as well as a tasty charcuterie platter every Tuesday from 8pm to 11pm.
+Qwerty in Media One Hotel offers guys two free drinks every Monday between 6pm and 8pm.
 Not too shabby…